aneldev/dyna-retry/README.md

 In the meantime, if the `operation()` fails, if the connection couldn't be done, the `DynaRetry` will retry to execute it.
 The `start()` will be fulfilled when it's ready.

+### cancel(errorMessage?: string): void

+The retry operation(s) will be canceled.

+That means that the promise will be rejected with error.

 ## Example

 ```
 const loadUser = new DynaRetry({
     operation: () => fetch('http://www.example.com'),
+    onCancel: async () => console.log('Is canceled, preparation before rejection'),
 });

 loadUser.start()
     .then(user => console.log('Fetched user data', user))
     .catch(error => console.log("Last retry's error', error));

+// leter you could
+loadUser.cancel('Fetch user date is canceled');

 ```